Get a coupon to build the perfect charcuterie board with Applegate meats and cheeses.

-3. Next, I like to place a few small bowls on the board and fill them with anything juicy that needs to be contained—olives (don’t forget to have another bowl nearby for pits), sun-dried tomatoes or pickled peppers or onions.
+Place a few on the board and fill them with anything juicy that needs to be contained Like olives (don’t forget to have another bowl nearby for pits), sun-dried tomatoes or pickled peppers or onions.
 A dip can also be a nice addition—think ready-made hummus or bean dip doctored up with good olive oil and a showering of fresh herbs.
 A jar of good pâté would fit in nicely, too.

-5. Now the fun really begins, as you fill in all the nooks and crannies of the board with colorful vegetables and fruits.
-Here, the sky’s the limit, but a good rule of thumb is to work with what’s in season…so in winter, reach for fennel, watermelon radishes, slices of kohlrabi, carrots, endive leaves, crisp apples, pomegranates and clementines.
+Fill in all the nooks and crannies of the board with colorful vegetables and fruits Here, the sky’s the limit, but a good rule of thumb is to work with what’s in season…so in winter, reach for fennel, watermelon radishes, slices of kohlrabi, carrots, endive leaves, crisp apples, pomegranates and clementines.
 In summer, think of juicy cherry tomatoes, fresh berries, peppers, snap peas, and so much more.
 Dried fruits add a concentrated hit of sweetness and work well in any season.

 Don’t forget to have plenty of small napkins ready, knives for slicing and spreading the cheeses and wooden picks for spearing all the goodies.
 Finally, snap a picture, if you like, post it to Instagram…and then send your beautiful creation out into the world to be devoured and destroyed by your hungry and thankful friends.
 Just as it should be.